 Various Christian traditions recognize different numbers of how many “Archangels” there are.
 An archangel is pretty much what it sounds to be “the leaders of the other angels”, a special class of angels.
-Some Evangelical churches claim only one arch-angel, the angel Michael.
+Some Evangelical churches claim only one archangel, the angel Michael.
 Others claim three, and others four, seven and some claim thousands of archangels.
 Michael seems to be the angel with the most votes.
 However, on this day we honor St. Michael and all angels.

-Other examples of visions, dreams and epiphanies include the story of Elijah and how the heavens literally were opened to him and the chariot of God took him to heaven.
+Other examples of visions, dreams and epiphanies include the story of Elijah and how the heavens literally are opened to him and the chariot of God takes him away.
 Or how about Isaiah’s vision?
-Isaiah says that he saw the Lord and he was transformed by the experience of the vision that included angelic beings with six wings, and one of them brought a hot coal off the altar and touched his lips with it and saying: “Look.
+Isaiah is transformed by a vision that includes angelic beings with six wings, and one of them brings a hot coal off the altar and touches his lips with it and saying: “Look.
 This coal has touched your lips.Gone is your guilt,your sins are wiped out.”
 (Isaiah 6:1-8) Angels are embedded in the scriptures throughout the Bible in many places.

-Jesus tells Nathaniel: “”Very truly, I tell you; you will see heaven opened and the angels of God ascending and descending upon the Son of Man.”
+Jesus tells Nathaniel: “Very truly, I tell you; you will see heaven opened and the angels of God ascending and descending upon the Son of Man.”
 The ladder in Genesis is a means for the messengers of God (angels) to ascend and descend.
 If you notice in the gospel passage the Son of Man, Jesus Christ is pictured as the ladder into the kingdom, the gateway from earth to eternity.

-There are times in our lives when we have, or will sense the presence of something greater than us involved in our lives.
+There are times in our lives when we have or will sense the presence of something greater than us involved in our lives.
 We are encouraged that this is true all the time, but there are times when God chooses to make this known to us at inopportune moments.
 These special times of God’s choosing are not necessarily ours.
 We may have an epiphany of angels or God watching over us or breaking into our lives in a special way, opening our eyes to the things above, and removing the veil from our eyes so that all we can see is the awesomeness of God.